 After making enquiries the Directors of the Licensee have a reasonable expectation, subject to what is explained below, that the Licensee will have the Required Resources available to it after taking into account in particular (but without limitation) any distribution which might reasonably be expected to be declared or paid for the period of 12 months referred to in this certificate.
 However, they would like to draw attention to the following factors (as described below) which may cast doubt on the ability of the Licensee to provide Commissioner Requested Services:

-The Self Certification, approved under emergency powers, will be ratified at the meeting of the Board of Directors on 2 July 2025.
+The Self Certification was approved at the meeting of the Board of Directors on 6 May 2026.